apricote/hcloud-csi-driver/README.md

-After it's merged to master, [create a new Github release](https://github.com/apricote/hcloud-csi-driver/releases/new) from master with the version `v0.2.0` and then publish a new docker build:
+After it's merged to master, [create a new Github release](https://github.com/apricote/hcloud-csi-driver/releases/new) from master with the version `v0.0.1` and then publish a new docker build:

 ```
 $ git checkout master
 $ make publish
 ```

-This will create a binary with version `v0.2.0` and docker image pushed to `digitalocean/do-csi-plugin:v0.2.0`
+This will create a binary with version `v0.0.1` and docker image pushed to `apricote/hcloud-csi-driver:v0.0.1`

 ## Contributing

-At DigitalOcean we value and love our community!
 If you have any issues or would like to contribute, feel free to open an issue/PR